SemEval-2026 Task 6: CLARITY -- Unmasking Political Question Evasions: Data

 \subsection{Evaluation Data}

-Since the test and development data were already published in \citet{thomas-etal-2024-never}, we created a new evaluation dataset to ensure unbiased assessment.
+Since the full training and validation data were already published in \citet{thomas-etal-2024-never}, we created a new test dataset to serve as evaluation and ensure unbiased assessment.
 To this end, we conducted an additional round of QA extraction from presidential interviews, yielding the evaluation set.
-This set comprises 237 Q/A pairs sourced from 43 interviews, annotated via the same pipeline as before but with two annotators per pair due to time resources constraints.
-The evaluation dataset was opened to the participants on the day the Evaluation Phase begun.
+This set comprises 237 QA pairs sourced from 43 interviews, annotated via the same pipeline as before but with two annotators per pair due to time and resource constraints.
+The evaluation dataset was opened to the participants on the day the Evaluation Phase began.
+The three splits of the dataset can be seen in Table~\ref{tab:dataset_stats}.